oracle-livelabs/analytics-ai/semantic-modeler-2/manage-logical-table/manage-logical-table.md

 ## Introduction

-In this tutorial, you add a physical table as an extension table of a logical table source for the D3 Customers logical table and then add a presentation table to the Sample Sales semantic model.
+In this lab, you add a physical table as an extension table of a logical table source for the D3 Customers logical table and then add a presentation table to the Sample Sales semantic model.

-Estimated Lab Time: 25 minutes
+Estimated Time: 25 minutes

-### About
-This tutorial describes how to build governed semantic models using the Semantic Modeler.

 ### Objectives